Cottonwood, Alabama

 Cottonwood is a town in Houston County, Alabama, United States.
 One source said the town incorporated in 1901, although the 1910 U.S. census stated 1903.
 It is part of the Dothan, Alabama Metropolitan Statistical Area.
-At the 2010 census the population was 1,289, up from 1,170 in 2000.
+As of the 2020 census, Cottonwood had a population of 1,048.

 The area was heavily damaged by an EF2 tornado on January 9, 2024.
 One person was killed and five others were injured.

 Geography

-Cottonwood is located in southern Houston County at (31.053646, -85.302409).
+Cottonwood is located in southern Houston County.
 Alabama State Route 53 passes through the center of town, leading north 14 mi to Dothan and southeast 7 mi to the Florida state line.
 Malone, Florida, is 11 mi southeast of Cottonwood.

 According to the U.S. Census Bureau, the town has a total area of 15.0 km2, of which 0.07 km2, or 0.45%, are water.